Skip to main content

 Payments and Key Management (Normative)

-• Key epoch is computed as floor(block_height / paid_stream_config.key_epoch_blocks)
+• Key epoch is computed as floor(block_height / paid_stream_config.key_epoch_blocks).

 Payload confidentiality